roetech/magento2-checkoutitems/README.md

 # magento2-checkoutitems
-Magento 2 module to add manufacturer attribute to items in checkout
+Magento 2 module to add manufacturer attribute to product lists in checkout